 After morning rain spell, Delhi breathes best air since Sept ’23

-The AQI was 79 (satisfactory) at 4pm on Thursday, a drop of 59 points compared to Wednesday’s reading of 136 (moderate).
+Intermittent pre-monsoon showers cleared Delhi's air, marking the first "satisfactory" air quality reading in 282 days.
+Pollution levels dropped significantly.

-New Delhi: Intermittent spells of pre-monsoon showers cleared Delhi’s air of sooty pollutants, as the Capital logged its first “satisfactory” reading of the 24-hour average air quality (AQI) in 282 days, according to the Central Pollution Control Board.
+Intermittent spells of pre-monsoon showers cleared Delhi’s air of sooty pollutants logging the first “satisfactory” reading of the 24-hour average air quality (AQI) in 282 days — a first this year — according to the Central Pollution Control Board.

 “The air quality is likely to be in moderate category on June 28... satisfactory category from June 29 to June 30.
 The outlook for subsequent six days is that the air quality is likely to be in satisfactory to moderate category,” said the EWS bulletin on Thursday.

-Unlike winter months, when PM2.5 and PM10 levels remain high, the main pollutant in summer is ozone.
+Unlike winter months, when the PM2.5 and PM10 levels remain high, the main pollutant in summer is Ozone.

+The highly reactive gas is not emitted from any direct source but gets formed in the air when oxides of nitrogen (NOx) combine with other reactive gases.
+This happens particularly when temperatures are high and direct sunlight is available.
+Owing to its reactive nature, the gas has 1-hour and 8-hour standards compared to particulate matter (PM) which has a 24-hour standard, because even short-term exposure to the gas can worsen respiratory conditions.
+These standards are prescribed by the CPCB.

-HT had reported in March that ozone had emerged as the lead pollutant, impacting the city’s air even as summer had only begun.
+HT had reported in March that O3 had already re-emerged as the lead pollutant impacting the city’s air even as summer had only begun.
 The latest data, however, has not been released.
-In 2023, parts of Delhi-NCR reported ozone levels exceeding its national standards on 87 out of 92 days between March 1 and May 30.
+In 2023, parts of Delhi NCR reported O3 exceeding its national standards on 87 out of 92 days between March 1 and May 30.

 Stay updated with all top Cities including, Bengaluru, Delhi, Mumbai and more across India.
 Stay informed on the latest happenings in World News